-The ARL (Co-ed Adult Rookie Hockey League) began its first Summer season May 2008 at the Wave Twin Rinks in Burlington, Ontario.
-The ARL is a no-contact, co-ed, social hockey league for players that want a less-competitive atmosphere.
+The ARL (Co-ed Adult Rookie Hockey League) began its first Summer season May 2008 at the Wave Twin Rinks (now StoneRidge Ice Centre) in Burlington, Ontario.
+The ARL is a non-contact, co-ed, social hockey league for players who want a less competitive atmosphere.
 We accept rookies that are just learning the game of hockey and skating as well as players that have been playing a while but enjoy the non-competitive, non-aggressive game we play.
-During the summer season, the league plays Friday nights split between both ice surfaces of the Wave Twin Rinks and the Appleby Ice Centre, both located in Burlington.
-For the Winter season, the league plays on Friday nights (Wave Twin Rinks, Appleby Ice Centre) and Sunday afternoons (Wave Twin Rinks).

 For new players, our ARL has 5 divisions based on skill levels; Divisions 1 and 2 for Rookies (levels 6+), Division 3 for Advanced Beginners (levels 3-7) and Division 4-5 for Beginners (levels 1-5).
 Please remember the Rookie division is still a group of Rookie hockey players with a wide variety of skill levels.
 Our refs are asked to protect our players and goalies by calling all aggressive plays in order to maintain the fun, social ARL-style hockey we are used to.

 It’s perfect for couples, friends and family that want to play together.